 Pandora can recover files from virtually everything you can use to store files you can connect to a computer.
 The only real drawback is that it has to be installed directly on your hard drive, not a feature most would-be users enjoy, but a small price to pay for the great functionality it offers.

 Pandora Recovery is compatible with Windows operating systems such as Windows 2000, Windows 2003, Windows XP, Windows Vista and up to Windows 10.
 Give it a try and see how it goes.
 It only takes a few minutes.

 Puran File Recovery

-Rocking is a neat little feature where it mimics Windows Explorer in the fact that it can see folders, with a “State” indicator for each individual file to notify the user of the viability of it being recovered.
+Rocking is a neat little feature miming Windows Explorer in that it can see folders, with a “State” indicator for each file to notify the user of the viability of it being recovered.
 It can recover files from hard drives and portable media such as USB drives and memory cards of any shape or form.

 MiniTool Partition Recovery

 So far, all the free file recovery software mentioned are very good at recovering lone deleted files.
 It is a simple enough task for tools like these.
 But what are you going to do when you lose a whole partition?

 You don’t have to explain how it happened, but you do have to know that there’s free data recovery software made just for the job.

 MiniTool Partition Recovery is geared towards recovering data from entire lost partitions, with an easy-to-grasp user interface and the ability to generate recovery reports that help you figure out what happened along the way to aid your quest to recover those cherished memories of yours.